 The default Headphones Source: selection is Proc.
-Out, which is a 'normalized' (flat) output from the processor.
-Other monitoring options allow you to preview the incoming, unprocessed audio, including the failover source, without putting it on air.
+Out, which monitors the processor output.
+De-emphasis is introduced in the monitor path when pre-emphasis is turned on.
+Other monitoring options are the three 'raw' program inputs to the NOVIA 236.
+This allows you to preview the incoming, unprocessed audio, including the failover source, without putting it on air.